cirosantilli/git-tutorial/index.md

 Gitk is a GUI for git.

-Most of what it does can be done better on the command line, except for one thing: visualizing the commit tree, since this requires lines too fine for a terminal.
+Most of what it does can be done better on the command line, except for:

+- visualizing the commit tree, since this requires lines too fine for a terminal.
+- look at the log for interesting changes, then click on a potentially interesting change to see its diff.

 What you almost always want is to use with `--all` to see all branches marked: